Tangshitao/QuadTreeAttention/FeatureMatching/README.md

 ```
 sh scripts/reproduce_train/indoor_quadtree_ds.sh
 ```
-The parameters top K can be reduced for speeding up.
+The parameter top K can be reduced for speeding up.
 The performance won't drop too much.
 Please set this parameter in cfg.LOFTR.COARSE.TOPKS.

 ## Testing
 ```